 Find below five quotes from the moving documentary that get at why Victor and Fernando’s small victory is a significant one for the Mexican LGBT community.

-No Dress Code Required screens January 11, 14, and 15 as part of the 2017 Palm Springs International Film Festival.
+UPDATE 5/18/17: No Dress Code Required screens Tuesday, June 13 and Friday, June 16 in New York as part of the Human Rights Watch Film Festival.

 “I knew I would get married one day.”

 Bórquez’s film opens with a brief anecdote from Fernando’s childhood.
 As a little boy he’d role-played his own wedding, only he’d worn his sister’s first communion dress and carried a bouquet.
 “I knew I would get married one day,” he tells the camera, “But I should have worn a suit not a dress, right?”
 He can’t help but laugh at his own memory which keenly connects both his desire to participate in this ultra-conservative tradition while all the while acknowledging how different it already was in his eyes.

 “I want people to say: Nothing breaks these guys, they are still in one piece.”

 You’d be forgiven for thinking that, had you been in their place, you would probably have given up.
 The city of Mexicali and the many officers who hoped to couch their homophobia in petty bureaucratic quibbles, used every chance they got to block this impending marriage.
 Victor and Fernando suffered indignity after indignity: signatures on official documents were deemed fake, birth certificate inconsistencies were called into question, they were denied acknowledgment that they’d attended a mandatory pre-marital talk, they were even accused of suffering from dementia and thus unfit to be married.
 But that just made them more eager to show they wouldn’t back down.
 As Fernando puts it at one point, they need to keep fighting and showing everyone that “nothing breaks these guys.”